Prepare to study

 Our Induction Week programme will introduce you to your Campus, our staff, and welfare and support services.
 You will also receive full guidance on maintaining your health and safety whilst studying in the UK.

-You will find out about your timetable, as well as important information about how we deliver your course through a mixture of classroom teaching and virtual, teacher-led learning.
+You will find out about your timetable, as well as important information about how we deliver your course.
 There will also be events to help you get to know your fellow students.

 Information you need before you arrive